18 of the best French restaurants in Dubai

 Pierre’s Bistro & Bar, Promenade Level, Dubai Festival City, Mon to Sat 4pm to 2am.
 Closed Sundays.
 Tel: (04) 701 1199. pierresdubai.com

 The Alps meets Dubai at this rustic alpine chalet-themed restaurant in Madinat Jumeirah.
 The food here is hearty, with dishes designed to remind you of dining in a ski chalet.
 Think juicy meat, full-bodied sauces and lots and lots of cheese.
 The cauldron of cheese fondue, the gooey raclette and the penne pasta – prepared in a parmesan wheel – are the restaurants’ three best-sellers.

 Publique, Souk Madinat Jumeirah, Dubai, daily 12pm to 1am.
 Tel: (04) 430 8550. publique.ae

 Stay by Yannick Alleno

-This fine dining venue is rumoured to be a representation of French dining at the highest level, showcasing a symphony of flavours.
+This fine dining venue is a representation of French dining at the highest level, showcasing a symphony of flavours in a setting that befits the refined menu.
 Feast on elegant dishes, showcasing foie gras, fresh crab, sauteed chicken, seabass, wood-fired turnout and poached blue lobster to name a few.